Last Updated on 13 September 2020

 A few years ago, there was an internal debate between the marketing and creative departments surrounding the red cup.
 The marketing team felt strongly that the red cup worked… Customers were excited to see the cup… It signaled Holiday at Starbucks… If it ain’t broke, don’t fix it.
 However, a few members of the creative team wanted to mix things up and try something different.

-While Howard Schultz is involved in everyday business at Starbucks – he is especially engaged during the design phase of the Christmas Blend coffee bag AND the overall Holiday theme.
+While Howard Schultz is involved in the everyday business at Starbucks – he is especially engaged during the design phase of the Christmas Blend coffee bag AND the overall Holiday theme.
 A key milestone in developing the Holiday promotion is a formal presentation to Howard.
 That year, it went well.
 Howard made a minor suggestion for the design of the Christmas Blend packaging and gave the red cup design a thumbs-up!

 Whoosh!
 Success!
 We could move forward.
 Our long-lead timelines could be met… I sent word that the Holiday promotion was on-track!